-In the later seasons, Garak could be said to have become this alignment (although he began more as Chaotic Neutral).
-He would break any rule at any time, even killing people (as in the masterpiece "In The Pale Moonlight",) but in the later seasons. it was always for the benefit of the Alpha Quadrant against the Lawful Evil Dominion that he hated.
+In the later seasons, Garak eventually became Chaotic Good Type 1 (although he began more as Chaotic Neutral when we first see him, and there are implications that well before the series began, in his worst Obsidian Order days, he may have even been Chaotic Evil).
+He would break any rule at any time, even killing people (as in the masterpiece "In The Pale Moonlight"), but in the later seasons. it was always for the benefit of the Alpha Quadrant against the Lawful Evil Dominion that he hated.

 Kira Nerys, most likely; as a former rebel and terrorist, she has difficulty adjusting to life as someone in actual authority, and in the earliest series, she is struggling with Sisko's orders.
 The conflicts between her former life and her current position are played out over a number of episodes, but demanding Sisko let her rescue Li Nalas and her subsequent attitude towards Jaro replacing her with Li make her at least Chaotic Good by intention.

 Mal from Firefly.
 Because Firefly is the Tea Party IN SPACE, one of Mal's core beliefs is in personal freedom.
 He's also fiercely loyal to people who he's responsible for (his squad, his crew, etc) and to humanity, and won't let anything, even laws, stand in the way of securing their well-being.

 River might fit this.
 It's hard to tell through the crazy.
 She's definitely good, but having such a hazy grasp on what goes on in her head, she might well be following some set of rules known only to her.